 - We’re a member of the Maternity Transformation Stakeholder Council

-The Scottish Stillbirth Working Group is chaired by Dr Sarah Stock and brings together clinicians, public health experts and Sands.
-The Group is part of the Scottish Patient Safety Programme – Maternity and Children’s Quality Improvement Collaborative (MCQIC).
-Scotland achieved its target of a 15% reduction in stillbirths by 2015 and is now aiming to reduce the rate by a further 20% by 2020
+The Scottish Stillbirth Working Group was begun in 2011 is chaired by Dr Sarah Stock and brings together clinicians, public health experts and Sands.
+The Group is now part of the Scottish Patient Safety Programme – Maternity and Children’s Quality Improvement Collaborative (MCQIC) which was begun in 2013.
+The focus of the work is on monitoring a baby's growth in utero, improving awareness about babies' movements in the womb, among health professionals and parents and monitoring the baby's heart trace adequately during labour.
+Scotland has achieved a 22.5% fall in stillbirths since 2014.
+It's now aiming to reduce the rate by up to 35% by 2019.

 - Scottish Stillbirth Working Group: